pecknigel/exchange-tickers-practice-project/TASKS.md

 If you prefer more structure, the tasks below can provide that.

-Ongoing support and guided learning is available from Nigel via the [main website](https://prescriptionfree.academy/).
+Ongoing support and guided learning is available from Nigel via [Prescription Free Academy](https://prescriptionfree.academy/).

 ## Essentials